QingyangKong/knowledge-dump/shell/basics.md

 ```
 $0 is the file name when the shell is executed.

-Use array `BASH_SOURCE` to get the file name, combine with directory path and get the absolute path to the file.
+3.2 get the current file path: Use array `BASH_SOURCE` to get the file name, combine with directory path and get the absolute path to the file.
 `basename` is to get the file name without any prefix.
 ```
 this=${BASH_SOURCE[0]}